Home Purchase

 Why condo financing is different

-With a condo, the lender also cares about the project itself.
-That means the homeowners association, owner-occupancy levels, budget strength, insurance coverage, pending litigation, and the overall health of the building can all matter.
+When you buy a single-family home, the lender mostly underwrites you and the property.
+With a condo, the lender also cares about the project itself — the HOA, owner-occupancy levels, budget strength, insurance coverage, pending litigation, and overall building health.

 FHA condo loans: what they do well